Amaseal/decor/src/products/posts/square-tray-white.md

   *

   Wooden serving tray is a perfect to be used for placing decorations for any holidays- Easter, Advent time, Christmas.
-You can use it as a serving tray while you have your breakfast, an ottoman tray in your living room or as a candle or decoration holder on your bedside table.Also perfect housewarming, Birthday or Mother's Day gift.
+You can use it as a serving tray while you have your breakfast, an ottoman tray in your living room or as a candle or decoration holder on your bedside table.
+Also perfect housewarming, Birthday or Mother's Day gift.

-  **Diamensions:** 250x250x25mm.
+  **Dimensions:** 250 x 250 x 25mm.

   **Material:** MDF painted White